 The southern 132 / 88kV power line corridor (B) is located to the immediate west of the Kusile Power Station construction site.
 The intention of this power line is to feed a substation located at the Kusile Power Station.
 This 132 / 88kV power line corridor being assessed is also 70 metres wide and the servitude required is 36 metres in width.
-The two alternatives ranked identical in environmental sensitivities and therefore there is no preference between these alternatives.
+Alternative B-(b) was approved by the DEA.